 - An early draft of the movie focused on two young scientists trying to bring their father back to life piece by piece.
 He was trying to invent something that could allow someone to communicate with the dead, but he ended up dying instead.

 - Early storyboards had a tritagonist character, a teenage saytr waitress at the Manticore's tavern named Genevieve who went by Jenny for short.
-She appears in two deleted storyboard scenes.
-One where she saves Ian from the fire at the tavern and then begs to join Ian and Barley on their quest, another she and the boys go have to through a Labyrinth which was turned into a shopping mall and a third one where Ian and Jenny come across a trio of sirens who are now real estate agents and hypnotise the two kids into staying in one of their houses.
-However this character was dropped as the story moved on to focus on the brothers' relationship and their bonding during the quest.
+She appears in three deleted storyboard scenes.
+One where she saves Ian from the fire at the tavern and then begs to join Ian and Barley on their quest, another she and the boys go have to through a Labyrinth which was turned into a shopping mall and the third one where Ian and Jenny come across a trio of sirens who are now real estate agents and hypnotise the two kids into staying in one of their houses.
+However she was dropped as story development continued because she drew focus away from the brothers' relationship and their bonding during the quest.

 - In a behind the scenes interview, Story Supervisor Kelsey Mann revealed several signficant changes that occurred as the story went through Pixar's internal screening process.